kaiwren/redson/README.md

 Writing <code>\`debugger\`</code> anywhere in your client side Ruby code will set a breakpoint and trigger the browsers js debugger.

+If you need to debug a Ruby exception, just set a breakpoint where the error is caught to show the backtrace/stack in your javascript debugger.
+Opal's generated js is close to the original Ruby, so unwinding this backtrace is fairly easy.

 All event/observer wiring is logged to browser console to make development and debugging easy.
 This is opt-in - you'll need to turn it on if you need it.

 ```ruby